Cling to the main vine, not the

 effective teams in the classroom.
 It takes a bit of setting up,

-not arduous sweaty hill climbing, but a bit of persistence and
+not arduous sweaty hill climbing type work, but a bit of

-as well.
-Be generous with time and patience, noise levels and
+collaborative as well.
+Be generous with time and patience,

-responsibility for learning in the development.
-Time because "it
+noise levels and responsibility for learning in the development.
+Time

-will happen but will not happen over night", (thanks Rachel
+because "it will happen but will not happen over night", (thanks

-Hunter).
-Patience because you will need to be tolerant and
+Rachel Hunter).
+Patience because you will need to be

-move responsibility to the students increasing their self
+tolerant and move responsibility to the students increasing their

-management ability.
-Noise tolerant because groups need to learn to
+self management ability.
+Noise tolerant because groups need to

-listen to each other to be collaborative.
-The "being responsible
+learn to listen to each other to be collaborative.
+The "being

-for my own learning" is the creation of life long learners,
+responsible for my own learning" is the creation of life

-increased self management, becoming a learner, which are some of
+long learners, increased self management, becoming a learner.

-Here is my plan for setting up teams.
+Here is my plan for setting up a TEAM.

-Ask them to get into a group of three.
-This group will be set for
+Ask students to get into a group of three.
+This group will be set

-this term when we will have a chance to change so think carefully
+for this term when we will have a chance to change so think

 It is important they self select rather than be told.
 Unfortunate

-Now your first task is to think up a team name, logo and motto.
+The first task is to think up a team name, logo and motto.
+You

-You might choose "Warriors", a picture of Zena or Spartacus, and
+might choose "Warriors", a picture of Zena or Spartacus, and "He

-Now I want each group to decide what three jobs the team members
+Have each group to decide what three jobs the team members will

-will have to be a successful team.
-These jobs will rotate every
+have to be a successful team.
+These jobs will rotate every time

 For each of the three jobs and the team list 5 things that that